 Solution 1 – long strings

-Long strings are a great idea if you don’t care about your 25-year SolarEdge optimiser warranty, but if you want your warranty intact, SolarEdge inverter design guidelines allow a maximum of 5.7kW of panels per string.
+However, assuming current limiting will not occur with the design, long strings are a great idea.
+That’s assuming you don’t care about your 25-year SolarEdge optimiser warranty.
+But if you want your warranty intact, SolarEdge inverter design guidelines allow a maximum of 5.7kW of panels per string.
 If we exceed 5.7kW, we may put undue stress on the optimiser, and your warranty may be void.
-But there is always a loophole.
-If designed correctly with maximum current and voltage in mind, and specifically approved by SolarEdge in writing, long strings will often solve the problem of voltage blocking.

 Solution 2 – larger SolarEdge optimisers

 A second option is to install an optimiser with a higher voltage.
-Multiple solar wholesalers have told me that the P505 optimiser is a rarely sold because they are about $15 more expensive each.
-However, it has a maximum voltage of 85 volts which means it needs fewer panels operating in full sun to reach the 380 volts required by the inverter.
+The P404 has a maximum voltage of 85 volts.
+This means it needs fewer panels operating in full sun to reach the 380 volts required by the inverter.

-The new HD Wave is a redesigned inverter that I found operates 1.5% more efficiently than its predecessor.
+The new HD Wave is a redesigned and in theory more efficient.
 SolarEdge believes they have solved a significant problem by replacing electrolytic with film capacitors.
 However, the industry does not entirely agree this problem needed to be solved.
-Solaredge admits the optimiser failures have been bad.
-But the failures are worse than bad.
-The failures have been hidden by restricted access to monitoring and an alert system that is not fully working.
-It’s too early to tell if SolarEdge has finally solved their reliability issue with Generation 4 of their optimiser.
+SolarEdge admits the optimiser failures have been bad.
+But the failure rate I have seen is worse than bad.
+If our experience is representative of the position more generally, we also suspect the full extent of failures has not been reported as a result of restricted access to monitoring and an alert system that is not fully working.

-While the HD Wave SolarEdge inverter can brag a smidgeon better performance, SolarEdge has an inherent design problem because of a fixed string voltage and low SolarEdge optimiser voltage.
+Our experience suggests SolarEdge has an inherent design problem in many applications because of a fixed string voltage and low SolarEdge optimiser voltage.
 We can sometimes solve this with longer strings, more expensive optimisers, and an experienced SolarEdge designer.